Colombia during World War II: Consequences

 The consequences that came from the Second World War in Colombia were regularly positive and not negative, similarly to other countries.
 Despite this there were still many issues that arose economically, politically and socially, but also arose an improvement in the fields of science and large immigration from Europe which assisted the national employment level.

 Economic

 Alfonso López Pumarejo, the president of Colombia between 1934 and 1938 and again between 1942 and 1945, created the slogan "The revolution in march" for the plan of government in his administration.
 This government was characterized by large amount of reforms that occurred in the agrarian and educational sectors.
-After Pumarejo's first term in 1934-1938, President Eduardo Santos succeeded him and developed a policy of protection for the national industry as an economic measure to resist the effects caused by the Second World War.
+After Pumarejo's first term in 1934-1938, President Eduardo Santos Montejo succeeded him and developed a policy of protection for the national industry as an economic measure to resist the effects caused by the Second World War.